This post may contain affiliate links. Please read our privacy policy.

 Notes

-If you want to make these a day or two ahead of time, you can reheat them in one of two ways.
-Either reheat them in a covered baking dish in a 350-degree oven for about 15 minutes, stirring occasionally, or heat them in a pot over medium-low heat until warm throughout, also stirring occasionally.
+If you want to make these gluten-free onions a day or two ahead of time, you can reheat them in one of two ways.
+Either reheat them in a covered baking dish in a 350-degree oven for about 15 minutes, stirring occasionally or heat them in a pot over medium-low heat until warm throughout, also stirring occasionally.
 If you think of it, let the onions in their sauce come to room temperature before reheating them.

 Nutrition